buildbot/buildbot/master/docs/developer/stats-service.rst

         (Optional) Any other contextual information about the data.
         It is a dict of key-value pairs.

-      This method constructs a dictionary of data to be sent to InfluxDB in the proper format and sends the data to the influxDB instance.
+      This method constructs a dictionary of data to be sent to InfluxDB in the proper format and then sends the data to the InfluxDB instance.

 .. _InfluxDB: https://influxdata.com/time-series-platform/influxdb/